thatonearchguy/INKI-Software/docs/source/introduction.rst

 Galaxy watches up until recently have run their own custom firmware called Tizen, based on Linux.
 It's been a competent alternative to WearOS, which had been more or less left by the wayside to collect dust until Samsung came around and offered to help redevelop WearOS using Tizen code.
 Tizen has been criticised for being "riddled with serious security vulnerabilities" [#]_ in a 2017 article detailing an Israeli security researcher's work into investigating the Tizen firmware that was shipped with their new smart television.
 Considering this operating system had been in development since 2013, and constrasting these comments to Apple's relative strength in the security/privacy area, this paints these devices in quite a dim light.
 Recently, Samsung and Google have started working together to merge the floundering WearOS and Tizen codebases into something hopefully fresh and new - and the result can be seen with the Galaxy Watch 4.

 The construction is similar to the Apple Watch, with robust and sleek aluminium utilised with the vibrant AMOLED display.
 The trademark hardware rotating bezel is gone in place of a virtual solution actuated by rotating the finger around the bezel.
 This would be difficult with gloves on or in rain.
-The Galaxy Watch 4 comes in two different sizes to cater for all shapes and sizes of wrist - a possible solution for INKI could be to utilise a display in the middle range of what Samsung is utilising in their watches.
+The Galaxy Watch 4 comes in two different sizes to cater for most shapes and sizes of wrist - a possible solution for INKI could be to utilise a display in the middle range of what Samsung is utilising in their watches.

 One quite annoying drawback is that Samsung has chosen to reserve several features for Samsung phones only, which seems like a slightly petty (albeit understandable) move to encourage smartphone sales, which could be driven by concerns about profit margins.

-To conclude - fairly solid device using Samsung's own custom silicon with questions surrounding the future of its software support.
+To conclude - fairly well-executed device using Samsung's own custom silicon with questions surrounding the future of its software support.

 Fitbit Sense